sohang576/House-Price-Predictor-Model/README.md

-Sure!
-Here’s a polished **README** based on what I expect from the *House Price Predictor Model* notebook you linked.
-I’ll structure it with clear sections—feel free to adapt as needed to match your project details.

----

 # 🏠 House Price Predictor Model

 A machine learning solution designed to estimate house prices using property features and regression modeling techniques implemented in a Jupyter notebook.